jpdery/moobile-core-doc/Source/Classes/ViewController/ViewController.md

 ### setTitle(title) {#setTitle}

 Sets the title using either a string or a `Moobile.Label` instance.
-When provided with a string, this methods creates a `Moobile.Label` instance and assign the given string as its text.
+When provided with a string, this method creates a `Moobile.Label` instance and assign the given string as its text.

 #### Parameters: